 19. The Everyman Theatre – Liverpool

-What makes it unique: You can marry on the theatre stage
+What makes it unique: You can marry on this iconic Northern theatre stage.

 20. Upper House Hayfield – Cheshire